 High School: The regular foreign language sequence continues in grade nine.
 Students receive three units of credit upon the successful completion of Checkpoint B in grade ten after taking the locally developed Checkpoint B assessment in world languages.
 Students who are enrolled in Advanced Placement (AP) courses must take the AP exams in French, Italian or Spanish.

 Independent Study Program: The ability to offer instruction in less commonly taught languages reflects the District’s commitment to prepare our students to enter the global community.
-High School students are able to participate in our after school in:
+Depending upon teacher availability, high school students are able to participate in our after school in:

-American Sign Language, Arabic, Chinese (Mandarin), German, Hebrew, Japanese, Latin, and Russian.
+American Sign Language, Arabic, Chinese (Mandarin), German, Hebrew, Japanese, and Russian.

-High School World Language Teachers will distribute registration forms to students on Monday, September 16th.
+High School World Language Teachers will distribute registration forms to students the first week of school.
 Forms will also be available in the Guidance office at both High School East and High School West.

-Registration forms are to be handed in to the guidance office by Friday, October 4th and must be signed by a parent or guadian.
-Dependent upon teacher availability & enrollment, courses will begin the end of October.
+Registration forms are to be handed in to the guidance office no later than Monday, September 22nd and must be signed by a parent or guadian.
+Dependent upon teacher availability, enrollment & Board approval, courses will begin the first week of October!

 The superior performance of our middle school and high school students on state examinations as well as national contests is due to the motivated student body and the very competent and professional foreign language staff who are constantly learning and perfecting new techniques in foreign language education and the ongoing monitoring and revision of curriculum.
 Half Hollow Hills is proud that the Department of World Languages retains and excites their learners; World Language enrollment data from HS East and HS West in ASL, Chinese, French, Italian, and Spanish suggests that the Department of World Languages has one of the highest retention rates on Long Island with regards to foreign language study.